conwetlab/Repository-RI/README.md

 ## GEi overall description

-Repository-RI provides functionality necessary for bringing together offering and demand for making business.
-These functions include basic services for create, store and obtain collections and resources which contains rdf descriptions, and a Sparql query service.
-Besides the core functions, the Repository-RI may offer value because of its "knowledge" about resources description framework and linked data.
+Repository-RI provides a consistent uniform API to access USDL descriptions and associated media files of applications offered in the FIWARE Business Framework.
+Its functionality includes basic services for create, store and obtain collections and resources which contains rdf descriptions, and a Sparql query service.
+Besides the core functions, the Repository-RI may offer value because of its "knowledge" about resources descriptions and linked data.

 ## Build and Install